-The investment advisor attends Committee meetings (about 15-20 times per year) and works closely with the Pension Office.
-The investment advisor will:
+The Investment Advisor attends Committee meetings (about 15-20 times per year) and works closely with the Pension Office.
+The Investment Advisor will:

-- Act in a fiduciary capacity as investment advisor to DPERS funds, pursuant to a "prudent expert" standard. - Prepare research and recommendations for consideration by the Committee on matters affecting investments.
-Prepare investment policies and objectives and recommend appropriate changes. - Monitor and report long-term capital market trends and recommend asset mix policies. - Provide advice concerning the allocation of assets. - Research investment related topics as requested by the Committee or Board. - Recommend investment management firms, custodians, and other external service providers to implement the Fund's investment policies and objectives. - Participate in investment manager and custody contract negotiations. - Monitor voting of proxies and report results to the Committee. - Measure, evaluate and report on investment managers' performance and characteristics, portfolio risk and compliance with Schedule "A", investment process and organization. - Respond to data requests and provide support to the Pension Office and the Committee, as required. - Meet with the Board at least annually and as requested. - Act as a liaison for contact between the investment managers and the Committee. - Screen investment opportunities in a disciplined and defined manner. - Screen potential investment managers.
+- Act in a fiduciary capacity as investment advisor to DPERS funds, pursuant to a "Prudent Expert" standard. - Prepare research and recommendations for consideration by the Committee on matters affecting investments.
+Prepare investment policies and objectives and recommend appropriate changes. - Advise the Committee and Board on the risk level of the Fund and recommend changes to improve the risk-return positioning of the Fund. - Monitor and report long-term capital market trends and recommend asset mix policies. - Provide advice concerning the allocation of assets. - Research investment related topics as requested by the Committee or Board.

+- Recommend investment management firms, including Non-Traditional Investments, custodians, and other external service providers to implement the Fund's investment policies and objectives. - Participate in investment manager, custody contract Non-Traditional Investment negotiations. - Monitor voting of proxies and report results to the Committee. - Measure, evaluate and report on investment managers' performance and characteristics, portfolio risk and compliance with Schedule "A", investment process and organization. - Respond to data requests and provide support to the Pension Office and the Committee, as required. - Provide updates at each Board meeting recapping the Committee's activities and Fund performance. - Act as a liaison for contact between the investment managers and the Committee. - Screen and recommend potential investment opportunities and investment managers. - Attend each Audit Committee and other meetings as requested by the Board or Pension Office. - Provide assistance and information requested by DPERS auditors and the Pension Office. - Review DPERS custodian relationship and recommend service changes including cash management and securities lending.